Angkas: History

-Angkas is a Filipino company conceptualized by its Singaporean founder and former CEO Angeline Tham sometime in 2015 after she claimed that she got late for several meetings after spending six hours in traffic.
+Angkas is a Filipino company conceptualized by its Singaporean founder and former CEO Angeline Tham sometime in 2015 after she claimed that she got late for several meetings due to spending six hours in traffic.
 DBDOYC Inc. was set up as Angkas's operator.

 The legality of Angkas' operation has been challenged by the government.
 The Land Transportation Franchising and Regulatory Board (LTFRB) suspended Angkas' operation in November 2017 over lack of a business permit and safety concerns regarding the usage of motorcycles in ride-sharing services.
 This led to Angkas to introduce parcel delivery service dubbed as "Angkas Padala" in December 2017.
 LTFRB's move was still challenged by Angkas before the Mandaluyong Regional Trial Court which made a decision on August 20, 2018 which barred LTFRB from arresting Angkas drivers.
 Angkas resumed operations the following month.

 In December 2018, the Supreme Court issued a temporary restraining order which put on hold the implementation of the Mandaluyong court's decision.
-Despite of the high court's TRO, Angkas continued operations risking its drivers to arrest since it believe that the ruling didn't concern the legality of the company's operations itself.
+Despite the high court's TRO, Angkas continued operations risking the arrest of its drivers since it was believed that the ruling didn't concern the legality of the company's operations itself.

 The government through the Department of Transportation (DOTr) announced in May 2019 that it would provisionally allow Angkas to operate again.
 Pilot operations of Angkas' motorcycle taxis in Metro Manila and Metro Cebu were allowed by the government for six months from June 2019 so the firm's operation could be monitored by the state as part of a study regarding the legality of motorcycles as public utility vehicles.